 Most of the cities attractions are easily reachable by foot

-ST. PETERSBURG, RUSSIA.
-Few things are better than spending a weekend wandering the historic streets of St. Petersburg Russia.
+ST. PETERSBURG HOTEL, RUSSIA.
+Few things are better than spending a weekend wandering the historic streets of St. Petersburg and stay in a nice hotel like Corinthia.
 This majestic city of the north has managed to largely preserve its pre-revolution form.
 Baroque-style buildings still feature prominently with a well-known example being the iconic Winter Palace.
 The city is in fact a hot bed of architectural feats with grand and opulent buildings at every turn.

 Named the World’s Best City for Culture in 2016, visitors have a host of options in terms of things to do and see.
 Lovers of music will take delight in the Mariinsky Theatre and bookworms can pay homage to the likes of Dostoevsky at the Tikhvin Cemetery.
 Of course let’s not forget the food!
 The city offers an excellent mix of trendy new restaurants most of which are run by the Ginza Project, or for a more traditional feast try the 19th century restaurant – Palkin.